EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Background and Problem Statement

 \section{Background and Problem Statement}

-We first briefly introduce the basics of attention and temporal point process for dynamic graphs, then formally describe our problem setting and notations, and finally provide further discussion on related works.
+We first briefly introduce the basics of attention neural networks and temporal point process techniques for dynamic graphs, then formally describe our focused problem setting and notations, and in the end provide further discussion on related works.